RichardMoot/NLI-fr-rebanked/README.md

 # SICK-fr-rebanked

+The [French SICK dataset](https://huggingface.co/datasets/maximoss/sick-fr) of Skandalis e.a.
+(2024) is an automatic translation of the original [English SICK dataset](https://huggingface.co/datasets/RobZamp/sick) of Marelli e.a.
+(2014).

-Rebanked version of the [French SICK dataset](https://huggingface.co/datasets/maximoss/sick-fr) for  use with the [GrailLight](https://github.com/RichardMoot/GrailLight) parser and the  [French Neurosymbolic Natural Language Inference](https://github.com/mskandalis/hybrid_nli_fr) engine of Skandalis e.a.
+The repository contains a rebanked version of the [French SICK dataset](https://huggingface.co/datasets/maximoss/sick-fr) for use with the [GrailLight](https://github.com/RichardMoot/GrailLight) parser and the  [French Neurosymbolic Natural Language Inference](https://github.com/mskandalis/hybrid_nli_fr) engine of Skandalis e.a.
 (2025).

 All sentences have manually corrected part-of-speech tags and supertags.
 Although quite a few translation errors of the original dataset have been corrected, there are likely many others left.
 Sentence numbers have been preserved from the Skandalis e.a.
 (2025) paper.

 The recommended way to run the [GrailLight](https://github.com/RichardMoot/GrailLight) parser on this dataset is to start [SWI Prolog](https://www.swi-prolog.org),  then run the following commands to load the necessary files and start the parser.